 All men shall be free to profess, and by argument to maintain, their opinion in matters of religion, and that the same shall in no wise diminish, enlarge, or affect their civil capacities. [emphasis added]

-Whether a person is an evangelical Christian or a conservative Muslim, Jefferson believed that religious freedom allowed them to maintain — and profess — those beliefs without impact to their civil roles.
+Jefferson clearly believed religious freedom allowed men to maintain — and profess — their beliefs without impact to their civil roles.
 Those civil roles would likely include those who serve in the military, though the concept of a standing military was foreign to the US at the time.

 The rights hereby asserted are of the natural rights of mankind…